D-Glyceric acidemia

 D-Glyceric Acidemia (a.k.a.
 D-Glyceric Aciduria) is an inherited disease, in the category of inborn errors of metabolism.
 It is caused by a mutation in the gene GLYCTK, which encodes for the enzyme glycerate kinase.

+Presentation

 Pathophysiology

 Glycerate kinase is an enzyme that catalyzes the conversion of D-glyceric acid (a.k.a.
 D-glycerate) to 2-phosphoglycerate.
 This conversion is an intermediary reaction found in several metabolic pathways, including the degradation (break-down; catabolism) of serine, as well as the breakdown of fructose.

 A deficiency in glycerate kinase activity leads to the accumulation of D-glyceric acid (a.k.a.
 D-glycerate) in bodily fluids and tissues.
-D-glyceric acid can be measured in a laboratory that performs "analyte testing" for "organic acids" in blood (plasma) and urine.
+D-glyceric acid can be measured in a laboratory that performs analyte testing for organic acids in blood (plasma) and urine.

 Symptoms of the disease (in its most severe form) include progressive neurological impairment, mental/motor retardation, hypotonia, seizures, failure to thrive and metabolic acidosis.